mssingh/Qvectors/README.md

 Simple package to take ERA5 data from gadi and plot Q-vectors and PV diagnostics for a given region.
 The script takes a range of times and makes an mp4 as well as providing each frame as a .png.

-Works for the Australian region, but probably soe bugs remain when trying to shift the box.
+Works for the Australian region, but probably some bugs remain when trying to shift the box.

 ### Instructions